If Docker does not suit your needs, you can manually install the parts you need to run Spring Cloud Data Flow.

 To install and run the RabbitMQ docker image, use the following command:

-Now you need to start the applications that comprise the server.
-To do so:
+Now you need to start the applications that comprise the server:

 java -jar, as follows: